 Hello {First_Name}!

+When We Refer To Consumer Behavior; The Concept Can Be Further Broken Down Into 4 Distinct Types:

 Complex Buying Behavior

 This refers to those rare, expensive purchases; which will often see The Consumer Researching Their Options Thoroughly; such as when buying a new car or house.